PE Students Pedal to Improved Social-Emotional Wellness Skills

 “The focus is mostly on cardio fitness first,” Dunlop said.
 “We want to learn what you get out of certain types of workouts.
 There’s physical fitness and then there’s emotion and social fitness that also needs to be considered.
 I spent some time asking students about the unit and a lot of that pops out.
 ‘I get to ride with my friends’ was the most consistent feedback.”

 Dunlop measures his cycling unit’s effectiveness in several ways:

-- Real-time adjustments students make based on their adidas Zone for IHT Spirit wrist heart rate monitors;
+- Real-time adjustments students make based on their IHT Zone wrist heart rate monitors;

 - Total time students spent riding at an elevated heart rate, calculated through the IHT Spirit System software; and